hngprojects/hng_boilerplate_expressjs/.github/pull_request_template.md

 # Fixes Issue/Linear Ticket

-> This could be an existing issue or a linear ticket
->
-> - Github Issue Example: My PR Closes #{ISSUE}
+- Github Issue Example: My PR Closes #22>
-> - Linear Ticket Example: Fixes ID-#{ISSUE}
+- Linear Ticket Example: Fixes ID-22

 ## Changes proposed

-> Talk about the things you did eg. files changes, dependencies installed e.t.c
+Added a new endpoint to retrieve all organizations a user belongs to with pagination.
+Updated UserController to include getUserOrganizations method.
+Modified UserService to support fetching organizations with pagination.

 ## Check List (Check all the applicable boxes)